Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Introduction

 \section{Introduction}

-In recent years, machine learning (ML) has made remarkable strides, driving breakthroughs in natural language processing~\cite{achiam2023gpt}, computer vision~\cite{brooks2024video}, and decision-making systems~\cite{jia2024decision}.
+In recent years, machine learning (ML) has made remarkable strides, driving breakthroughs in natural language processing, computer vision, and decision-making systems~\cite{jia2024decision,achiam2023gpt}.
 These advancements have led to widespread adoption across diverse domains, including healthcare~\cite{singhal2025toward}, finance~\cite{lee2024survey}, education~\cite{team2024learnlm}, and social media~\cite{bashiri2024transformative}, where ML models now play a crucial role in diagnostics, algorithmic trading, personalized learning, and content recommendation.

 Given their soaring influence, ensuring ethical and trustworthy ML systems has become a global priority~\cite{lewis2020global}.
 Many international regulations and frameworks \cite{EU_AI_Act_2021,OECD_AI_Principles_2019,G20_AI_Principles_2019,Singapore_AI_Governance_2020} seek to establish guidelines for fairness, explainability, robustness, and privacy protection.

-For the scope of our paper, we are aware of different definitions of trustworthiness, but will focus on five core dimensions that are both widely recognized and directly relevant to causal reasoning: fairness, privacy, robustness, explainability, and accuracy.
+Various organizations provide slightly different definitions and components of trustworthy ML.
+For the scope of our paper, we focus on five core dimensions that are both widely recognized and directly relevant to causal reasoning: fairness, privacy, robustness, explainability, and accuracy.
 We will introduce these dimensions and highlight their trade-offs and intersections below.

+Trustworthy ML must balance competing objectives like accuracy, fairness, robustness, privacy, and explainability.
+While trade-offs—such as between accuracy and fairness or privacy—are often unavoidable, some goals can be mutually reinforcing (e.g., explainability aiding fairness, privacy supporting robustness)~\cite{dwork2009differential,hopkins2022robustness}.

 \textbf{Fairness.} Fairness in ML refers to the principle that systems should make unbiased decisions that do not discriminate against individuals or groups based on sensitive attributes such as race, gender, or socioeconomic status.
 ML systems have been shown to rely heavily on biased data, amplifying existing biases and leading to unequal outcomes~\cite{COMPAS}.
 These systems often exhibit reduced accuracy for minority or underrepresented groups, further exacerbating disparities~\cite{buolamwini2018gender}.
 Given the speed and scale of ML-enabled decisions, ensuring fairness is essential to prevent perpetuating and exacerbating societal inequalities at an unprecedented scale.